marouenbg/ACHR.cu/README.md

 # Installation
 The software can be installed via cloning this repository to your local machine and compiling `VFWarmup` (for step 1) and `ACHR.cu` (for step 2) at their root folders.
-More details can be founds in the [documentation](https://achrcu.readthedocs.io/en/latest/).
+More details can be found in the [documentation](https://achrcu.readthedocs.io/en/latest/).

 ## Dependencies